polyformproject/polyform-licenses/polyform.md

 ## Acceptance

 In order to get any license under these terms, you must agree to them.
-These terms are both obligations under your agreement and conditions to all the licenses granted to you for the software under these terms.
-The licensor may not end your agreement, or revoke any licenses granted under it, except per [Violations](#violations) and [Patent Defense](#patent-defense).
+These terms are both obligations under your agreement and conditions to all your licenses.
+The licensor may not end your agreement, or revoke any of your licenses, except per [Violations](#violations) and [Patent Defense](#patent-defense).

 ## Copyright License